Famous Summer Destinations in Bulacan

 Now that the hot and humid season is here, you might be looking for new things to try.
 This time, we would constantly hear about well-known tourist destinations such as Boracay, Palawan, Zambales, and Siargao.
 But did you know that there is another tourism destination near NCR with jaw-dropping scenery?
 Bulacan is a sprawling territory in northern Luzon that is home to many hidden gems.

-Below are some of the summer destinations to visit in Bulacan.
+Below are some of the destinations to visit in Bulacan.

 Pope John Paul II named the Malolos Cathedral as the Minor Basilica of Our Lady of the Immaculate Conception, and it has a particular historical significance in the Philippines.
 From September 1898 to March 1899, the convent functioned as General Emilio Aguinaldo’s presidential palace.
 He ordered the convent and church to be torched.
 This was as he fled from the Americans, rendering them useless to the enemy.

-Thankfully, the convent and church was reconstructed.
+Thankfully, the convent and church were reconstructed.
 After that, the church became a cathedral in 1962.
 The cathedral now serves as the diocese of Malolos’ ecclesiastical seat.

 Biak-na-Bato National Park